 Say: When Jesus entered Jerusalem, he rode on a donkey instead of a fancy horse.
 People lined the streets praising Jesus because Jesus is the King!
 Let's make a donkey craft to remember our Bible story.
-Show preschoolers the sample craft.
+Show kids the sample craft.

 Give each child a bowl, cup, and craft stick.
 Have kids paint or color the craft stick and the outside of the bowl and cup brown or gray.
-Then give preschoolers the image of the donkey face and have them color it with crayons.
+Then give kids the "Donkey" handout and have them cut it out and color it with crayons.

-Once preschoolers have finished coloring all the elements of their donkeys, help them put their crafts together.
-Help preschoolers slide the craft stick through the slits in the bowl and cup and tape the craft stick to the inside of each to hold it in place (the craft stick will be the donkey's neck).
-Then help preschoolers tape the circle on the donkey's face to the opening of the cup (the cup will become the donkey's nose).
-Finally, let preschoolers tape or glue several pieces of yarn to the other side of the bowl as the donkey's tail.
+Once kids have finished coloring all the elements of their donkeys, help them put their crafts together.
+Help kids slide the craft stick through the slits in the bowl and cup and tape the craft stick to the inside of each to hold it in place (the craft stick will be the donkey's neck).
+Then help kids tape the circle on the donkey's face to the opening of the cup (the cup will become the donkey's nose).
+Finally, let kids tape or glue several pieces of yarn to the other side of the bowl as the donkey's tail.

-When preschoolers have finished making their crafts, let kids take turns putting the Jesus figure on the back of their donkeys.
+When kids have finished making their crafts, let kids take turns putting the Jesus figure on the back of their donkeys.
 They can push the donkeys across a table and shout, "Hosanna to the King!"